 - salt and pepper to taste

-Dressing is simple and very quick to put together.
-Whisk all the ingredients in a small mixing bowl and set aside.
+Whisk all the dressing ingredients in a small mixing bowl and set aside.

-All you have to do is slice green cabbage and carrots very thinly, but you can always use a bag of coleslaw that you can buy at the store to make your life easier.
+All you have to do is slice green cabbage and carrots very thinly, but you can always use a bag of slaw mix that you can buy at the store to make your life easier.

-This cabbage ramen salad is not oily nor overly sweet.
-The noodle is buttery, nutty, and crunchy.
+This Asian cabbage salad with ramen noodles is not oily nor overly sweet.
+The ramen noodle is buttery, nutty, and crunchy.
 I loved how it tasted and I could eat the entire batch of salad myself.

-To enjoy this ramen noodle cabbage salad heartier as a main dish, you can add a protein of your choice; such as poached or grilled chicken, shrimp, peanut, tofu, or other variations.
+To enjoy this ramen noodle cabbage salad heartier as a main dish, you can add a protein of your choice; such as chicken, shrimp, peanut, tofu, or other variations.

-I can picture it as a beautiful side dish to go with any BBQ meal or summer potluck party.
+I can picture it as a beautiful side dish to go with any spring or summer season BBQ or potluck party.
 Or take it to a picnic since it carries well.

 More Delicious Salad Recipes